Phuthuyxam/aws-study/README.md

 ## Tutorial
 See [this useful workshop](https://cdkworkshop.com/20-typescript.html) on working with the AWS CDK for Typescript projects.

+create a key pair with name "ec2-key-pair" on console

 ## Useful commands

+* `cdk deploy --all` deploy all service
+* `cdk destroy --all` destroy all service

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile